mspielberg/dv-zcouplers/README.md

 ## Features

-- AAR and SA3 knuckle couplers with game-ready visuals (asset bundle embedded in the DLL)
+- AAR, SA3 knuckle and Schafenberg couplers with game-ready visuals (asset bundle embedded in the DLL)
 - Custom coupling physics: tension/compression joints, spring and damping parameters
 - Breakable couplers with stress tracking
 - Toggleable buffer visuals across all cars and prefabs